KnowledgeSeed/tm1_bedrock_py/docs/source/async_sql.rst

     **Tested Databases**

-    For the |release| release, this functionality has been explicitly tested against **MS SQL Server** and **PostgreSQL**.
+    For the 1.0.0 release, this functionality has been explicitly tested against **MS SQL Server** and **PostgreSQL**.
 Behavior with other database backends is yet to be verified.

 .. note::